 In 1994, the Library 2000 Information Technology Campaign was begun and exceeded its $4.4 million goal with gifts and pledges of $4.57 million The net donations were expended on computer equipment, on-line service subscription fees, and emerging technology.

 In August 2009, the Louisville Free Public Library, with funding assistance from the Library Foundation, opened the Newburg Branch Library, the first new branch built by LFPL in decades.
 In August 2010, the Library Foundation completed the Landmark Initiative, raising $1.75 million to restore and renovate the historic 1908 Main Library.
 In 2011, the Library Foundation raised $250,000 in support of the new Fairdale branch library building and the renovated and expanded Shawnee branch library.
-And by the end of the 2013 fiscal year, the Library Foundation had raised $3.3 million for the Campaign for the Southwest Regional Library.
+In 2013 the Library Foundation raised $3.3 million for the Campaign for the Southwest Regional Library.
+In 2015, we raised $2.5 million for the Campaign for the South Central Regional Library.
+In 2019, the Foundation completed its campaign to raise $3.8 million for the Northeast Regional Library.

 Governance of LFPL and Supporting Organizations